chessapig/chessapig.github.io/_posts/ihp/2026-01-26-wunderlich.md

   </div>
 </div>

 Notice that asymptotic lines only exist when the surface looks like a saddle or a plane, i.e the curvature is $\leq 0$.
 You can experimentally find the asymptotic directions by holding a pencil to the surface.
-Rotating around the tangency point, the pencil will eventually collide with the surface.
-This direction is the asymptotic direction.
+Rotating around the tangency point, the pencil will eventually collide with the surface, pointing along the asymptotic direction.
 Rotating the other way, you can find the other asymptotic direction.
 There are always 2 asymptotic directions through every point with negative curvature.

 <div class="card my-4 shadow-sm" style="max-width: 600px; margin: auto;">
   <img src="/assets/ihp/wunderlich/figures/pencil.jpeg" alt="A saddle shape with a pencil on top.
 It lies tangent to the surface, facing along an asymptotic line." class="card-img-top" >